rsyncOSX/mydocsy/content/en/docs/toolssh.md

 ssh-keygen -t rsa -N "" -f ~/.ssh_rsyncosx/rsyncosx
 ```

-where
+where:

-- `-t rsa ""` generates a RSA based key-pair
+- `-t rsa ""` generates a RSA-based key pair
 - `-N ""` sets no password
-- and `~/.ssh_rsyncosx/rsyncosx` is set by the user
+- `~/.ssh_rsyncosx/rsyncosx` is set by the user

-The following command copy the newly created public key to the server:
+The following command copies the newly created public key to the server:

 ```bash
 ssh-copy-id -i /Users/thomas/.ssh_rsyncosx/rsyncosx -p NN user@server
 ```

-You can also setup the new ssh-keypath and identityfile in a terminal window and after setup add the new ssh-keypath and identityfile in Userconfig.
-RsyncUI will automatically enable it when added in user config.
+The user can also configure the new SSH keypath and identityfile in a terminal window and subsequently add them to the Userconfig.
+RsyncUI will automatically enable these settings when added to the Userconfig.

-The user can also apply local ssh-keypath and identityfile and ssh port, which rules the global settings, on each task.
+The user can also apply local SSH keypath and identityfile and SSH port, which govern global settings, to each task.

-Make sure that the new ssh catalog has the correct permissions.
-Open a terminal window and execute the following command.
+Ensure that the new SSH catalog has the appropriate permissions.
+Open a terminal window and execute the following command:

 ```bash
 chmod 700 ~/.ssh_rsyncosx